alexjlockwood/AndroidDesignPatterns/_posts/2017-11-22-nested-scrolling.md

     </p>
 </div>

-To answer these questions, let's walk through the exact sequence of events that occurs when the user begins a scroll gesture on top of the child `RecyclerView`.
+This is where things get a little tricky.
+What should happen if the user scrolls the `RV`?
+Without nested scrolling, the `RV` will intercept and consume the scroll immediately, resulting in the undesirable behavior we saw in **Figure 2**.
+What we *really* want is for the two views to scroll together as a single unit.
+The exact sequence of events is a bit more involved:

-1. The user drags their finger on top of the `RecyclerView`.
+1. The user drags thseir finger on top of the `RV`.
-2. The `RecyclerView`'s `onTouchEvent(ACTION_MOVE)` method is called.
+2. The `RV`'s `onTouchEvent(ACTION_MOVE)` method is called.
-3. The `RecyclerView` notifies the `NestedScrollView` that a scroll event is in progress by calling its own `dispatchNestedPreScroll()` method.
+3. The `RV` notifies the `NSV` that a scroll event is in progress by calling its own `dispatchNestedPreScroll()` method.
-4. As a result, the `NestedScrollView`'s `onNestedPreScroll()` method is called, giving the `NestedScrollView` an opportunity to react to the scroll event before the `RecyclerView` consumes it.
+4. The `NSV`'s `onNestedPreScroll()` method is called, giving the `NSV` an opportunity to react to the scroll event before the `RV` consumes it.
-5. The `RecyclerView` consumes the remainder of the scroll (or does nothing if the `NestedScrollView` consumed the entire event).
+5. The `RV` consumes the remainder of the scroll (or does nothing if the `NSV` consumed the entire event).
-6. The `RecyclerView` notifies the `NestedScrollView` that it has consumed a portion of the scroll by calling its own `dispatchNestedScroll()` method, .
+6. The `RV` notifies the `NSV` that it has consumed a portion of the scroll by calling its own `dispatchNestedScroll()` method, .
-7. As a result, the `NestedScrollView`'s `onNestedScroll()` method is called, giving the `NestedScrollView` an opportunity to consume any remaining scroll pixels that have still not been consumed.
+7. The `NSV`'s `onNestedScroll()` method is called, giving the `NSV` an opportunity to consume any remaining scroll pixels that have still not been consumed.
-8. The `RecyclerView` returns `true` from the current call to `onTouchEvent(ACTION_MOVE)`, consuming the touch event.
+8. The `RV` returns `true` from the current call to `onTouchEvent(ACTION_MOVE)`, consuming the touch event.

 Steps 4 and 7 are the most important steps to understand.
 The `onNestedPreScroll()` and `onNestedScroll()` methods give the parent an opportunity to react to a scroll event before and after the child consumes it respectively.
 Nested flings are handled similarly.
 The `RecyclerView` detects a fling in its `onTouchEvent(ACTION_UP)` method, notifies the parent by calling its own `dispatchNestedPreFling()` and `dispatchNestedFling()` methods, which triggers a call to the parent's `onNestedPreFling()` and `onNestedFling()` methods, giving the parent an opportunity to react to the fling before the child consumes it.